ottok/salsa-ci-pipeline/CONTRIBUTING.md

 By default, the pipeline for non-default branches (i.e. those from merge requests) only triggers a subset of image building jobs.
 The production job images that are built for every supported Debian release, are limited to Sid for staging branches.
-This reduces the use of computing resources, while making still possible to test the images.
-However, in some cases, contributors need to test how the full set of images are built from the changes introduced by their merge requests.
+This reduces the use of computing resources, while still making it possible to test the images.
+However, in some cases, contributors need to test how the full set of images is built from the changes introduced by their merge requests.
 To achieve that, set the `BUILD_ALL_IMAGES` variable to 1, 'yes' or 'true'.